ktorio/ktor-documentation/topics/auto/servers/zfeatures.md

 Ktor comes with a number of ready-made features that can be installed into your application:

-Some features might need you to add an extra dependency to your project.
+>Some features might need you to add an extra dependency to your project.
 See the feature pages for more details.
-{ .note }
+>
+{type="note"}

 ## Custom features